 If the Regional Director issues a decision on objections, the decision should be supported by documents, correspondence, or other available materials in the files.
-The evidence or other basis on which the Regional Director has made his/her findings should be fully set forth.
+The evidence or other basis on which the Regional Director has made their findings should be fully set forth.
 Statements of witnesses may be quoted freely, although their names should not be revealed.
 The decision or supplemental decision should be as specific and complete as to facts and conclusions as possible, thereby eliciting a more specific request for review.
 The decision or supplemental decision should set forth the facts and the rationale; this will also minimize the argument that a party was not given a full opportunity to know and address the issues.
-Further, a specific, comprehensive decision or supplemental decision to grant a request for review.
+Further, a specific, comprehensive decision or supplemental decision presents all the facts to the Board and provides a basis for its decision to grant a request for review.

 The Regional Director should clearly set forth in the decision or supplemental decision the objective factors demonstrating that the election should or should not be vacated.
 Where the Regional Director, having obtained the facts alleged by the parties, concludes that there are no disputed facts or that objections can be resolved without the need to resolve disputed facts; or where the Regional Director in effect assumes the facts alleged in the objections but concludes as a matter of law that the facts do not present substantial grounds for setting aside the election, a decision or supplemental decision should issue and no hearing is required.
 NLRB v.
 Air Control Products of St. Petersburg, Inc., 335 F.2d 245 (5th Cir.
 1964); Whitney Museum of American Art, 636 F.2d 19 (2d Cir.
 1980).
 Also, where the Regional Director recommends that an election be set aside solely on the basis of letters, handbills, or other writing, no hearing is necessary where the finding rests on the face of the documents without regard to any surrounding circumstances.
-Credibility resolutions should be made where possible, i.e., if credibility conflicts can be resolved on the basis for the resolution should be set forth.
+Credibility resolutions should be made where possible, i.e., if credibility conflicts can be resolved on the basis of objective factors, the Regional Director should do so and a hearing is not required.
+The basis for the resolution should be set forth.
 But if there are factual contradictions raising substantial and material issues that could best be resolved by a hearing, the Regional Director should so proceed.
 Sec.
 11395.1.